-In order to request for the network slice adaptation, the SNSCE-C shall send a CoAP POST request message.
-In the CoAP POST request message, the SNSCE-C:
+In order to request for the network slice adaptation, the SNSCE-C shall send a CoAP PUT request message.
+In the CoAP PUT request message, the SNSCE-C:

 NOTE: How the requested network slice is known by the SNSCE-C is out of scope of this release.

-a) shall set the CoAP URI identifying a network configuration e.g. the network slice adaptation for a given VAL group containing one or more VAL UEs for a given VAL service according to the API URI definition in Annex B.2, by setting:
+a) shall set the CoAP URI identifying a network configuration e.g. the network slice adaptation for a given VAL group containing one or more VAL UEs for a given VAL service according to the API URI definition in clause B.2, by setting:

 1) the "apiRoot" to the SNSCE-S URI;